221066/Digital-electronics-2/06-lcd/README.md

 ### LCD display module

 1. In your words, describe what ASCII table is.
-   * ASCII table: character encoding that uses numbers to represent characters
+   * character encoding that uses numbers to represent characters

 2. (Hand-drawn) picture of time signals between ATmega328P and LCD keypad shield (HD44780 driver) when transmitting three character data `De2`.